Abolish the sh*t out of your Nice Guy Syndrome.

 Does this sound like you?
-If so, then it’s time for change.
-It’s time to abolish the shit out of your Nice Guy Syndrome.
-It’s time to start getting what you want in love sex and life.
-It’s time to become an Integrated Man.
+If so, maybe it’s time for change.
+Maybe it’s time to become an Integrated Man.

-The opposite of a Nice Guy isn’t an asshole.
+If you’ve read No More Mr. Nice Guy, then you already know that the opposite of a Nice Guy is not an asshole.
 The opposite of a Nice Guy is an Integrated Man.
 An Integrated Man feels good about himself from the inside out.
 An Integrated Man does not seek the approval of others.
 An Integrated Man seeks to improve himself – not so others will like him, but because he knows he can add value to the world.

 AN INTEGRATED MAN:

 - Has a strong sense of individuality

 - Is comfortable with his masculinity and sexuality

 - Is clear, direct, and expresses his feelings